about me

 Refik Anadol (*1985), a turkish-american media artist, works with artificial intelligence in his psychedelic-abstract moving landscapes.
 Science and technology meets art: algorithms, which continue to develop themselves on their own, conjure up dreamlike landscapes.
 His artworks are being projected on facades and thus unfold their aesthetic charm in interaction with the architecture.
 Anadol trains so-called GAN-networks („global area networks“) with enormous picture collections – for the work “machine hallucinations: nature dreams” he fed the algorithm with 300 millions of open-source photographies which he compiled during the years 2018 – 2021.
 The result is a dynamic merging of soft waveforms, which he calls “datapaintings” – a term which is highlighted through the white frames of the screens.
 In his artworks, Anadol only sets the initial impulse.
 He doesn’t have any control of the further development of the artworks.
 This is how he tries out the borders of what is possible and raises central questions, which increasingly matter to us due to the technological advancement: who is the author of a work – man or machine?
 Can consciousness exist outside the human body?
 Still it is not possible to answer these questions – Anadol nevertheless broadens our horizon so that we start to thank about the nature of human consciousness in the first place and to allow possible alternative readings.

-The german art-market is a part of the art world which should not be underestimated.
-Many important collectors can be found there.
-Have your English or French texts translated by me as an expert, as I am highly qualified in both art history and translation!
+The German art market is a significant part of the international art world.
+Have your English or French texts translated by me as a specialist: I combine expertise in both art history and translation.

-Being an art historian with a PHD and a state approved and sworn translator, I focused on art in my translation work.
-Contemporary art and the art market are of special interest to me.
+As an art historian (PhD) and a state-certified translator, I have oriented much of my translation work toward art.
+Contemporary art and the art market are of particular interest to me.

 GermanEnglish